MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-hexdec.md

 Use the **Dec2Hex** function to convert a number to a hexadecimal text string.  **Dec2Hex** will only emit `0` through `9` and upper case characters `A` through `F`; use the [**Lower**](function-lower-upper-proper.md) function to convert the result to lower case if desired.  **Dec2Hex** will truncate the input number to a whole number as if the [**Trunc**](function-round.md) function had been applied first.
 Use *Places* to pad a positive number with leading `0`s (zeros) and limit the length of the output; *Places* is ignored if the input is negative.

 Use the **Hex2Dec** function to convert a text string containing hexadecimal digits (`0` through `9` and `A` through `F`) to a number.
-Uppwer and lower case characters are accepted.
+Upper and lower case characters are accepted.
 No more than 10 hexadecimal characters can be passed to **Hex2Dec**.

 Both these functions work with a 40 bit, two's-complement, whole number.
 The range of accepted values for both functions is hexadecimal 8000000000 or decimal -549755813888 to hexadecimal 7FFFFFFFFF or decimal 549755813887.

 If you pass a single number or text string to these functions, the return value is a single result.
 If you pass a single-column [table](../working-with-tables.md) the return value is a single-column table of results, one result for each record in the argument's table.
 If you have a multi-column table, you can shape it into a single-column table, as [working with tables](../working-with-tables.md) describes.
-At this time, the *Places* argument to **Dec2Hex** cannot be used with single-column tables.

 If the input value is out of range or includes invalid hexadecimal characters in the case of **Hex2Dec**, an **ErrorKind.Numeric** error is returned.
 In the case of a single column table, the error will be embedded in the output table.